PinkyPanwar/Onlinemart/README.md

 # Onlinemart
-This is an online shopping application
+This is an online shopping application, join us.